Visualize and Assess Classifier Performance in Classification Learner

 Plot Classifier Results

 Use a scatter plot to examine the classifier results.
 To view the scatter plot for a model, select the model in the Models pane.
-On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Scatter in the Validation Results group.
+On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and then click Scatter in the Validation Results group.
 After you train a classifier, the scatter plot switches from displaying the data to showing model predictions.
 If you are using holdout or cross-validation, then these predictions are the predictions on the held-out (validation) observations.
 In other words, the software obtains each prediction by using a model that was trained without the corresponding observation.

 To investigate your results, use the controls on the right.
 You can: